gunh0/aws-security-hub/README.md

 - **Security Hub controls for AWS DMS (Database Migration Service)**
 - **Amazon DocumentDB controls**
   - [x] [DocumentDB.1] Amazon DocumentDB clusters should be encrypted at rest
+  - [x] [DocumentDB.2] Amazon DocumentDB clusters should have an adequate backup retention period
 - **Security Hub controls for DynamoDB**
 - **Amazon EC2 controls**
   - [x] [EC2.1] Amazon EBS snapshots should not be publicly restorable